Why Your Business Needs Native Integration

 First of all, these efforts would be markedly resource-intensive.
 You may need to hire developers or augment your IT staff just to make ends meet.
 Not to mention, there are technical resources that you should account for as well.

-You won’t regret the outcome, but the building and maintenance of native integration projects are a great deal of labor.
+You won’t regret the outcome, but the building and maintenance of native integration projects is a great deal of labor.
 Customizability might come at the expense of efficiency.

 Affordability